-- 9V batteries are less frequently used on TENS units because they’re more expensive and difficult to find, although they last longer than AA and AAA batteries.
+- 9V batteries are less frequently used on units because they’re more expensive and difficult to find, although they last longer than AA and AAA batteries.

-Usually, low-grade TENS units or older models have 9V batteries.
+Usually, low-grade units or older models have 9V batteries.
 Affordable models will mostly feature AA or AAA batteries, but it’s not uncommon to find models that use rechargeable lithium batteries.
 High-grade TENS units will feature mostly rechargeable batteries, to ensure a quality, long-lasting life to your product.

 Lead wires connect the electrode pads with the unit.
 Choose long wires with a long distance between the pads because they’re more versatile.